Ish Wainright: SIG Strasbourg (2020–2021)

 On June 17, 2020, he signed with SIG Strasbourg.
+He averaged 11.5 points, 4.5 rebounds, 2.4 assists, and 1.6 steals per game.

-Phoenix Suns (2021–present)
+Phoenix Suns (2021–2023)

 On August 7, 2021, Wainright signed a two-year, non-guaranteed deal with the Toronto Raptors, but was waived by the Raptors on October 17.
 Five days later, he signed a two-way contract with the Phoenix Suns.
 Wainright later made his NBA debut on November 19 near the end of a win against the Dallas Mavericks, with him recording his first official points, rebounds, and assist two days later in a blowout win over the Denver Nuggets.
 On January 30, 2022, Wainright scored a then-season-high 10 points and put up two blocks in 20 minutes of action (including the entirety of the fourth quarter) in a 115–110 win over the San Antonio Spurs.
 On April 6, he surpassed his season bests with career highs of 20 points and 8 rebounds in a close loss to the Los Angeles Clippers.
 On April 10, the Suns converted his deal into a standard contract.

 Wainright joined the Suns' 2022 NBA Summer League roster.
 On August 4, 2022, Wainright signed a two-way contract with the Suns.
 After dealing with lower back pain and then the death of his father, pastor Calvin Wainright, Ishmail Wainright returned to action with the Suns on November 16, hitting a three-pointer in a 130–119 win over the defending champion Golden State Warriors.

 On February 24, 2023, Wainwright signed a two-year, $2.5 million deal with the Suns, including a team option for the 2023–24 season.
 Wainwright previously operated under a two-way contract and was nearing the 50-game limit.
 On March 5 against the Dallas Mavericks, coach Monty Williams made a decision late in the third quarter to substitute starter Josh Okogie, who had missed all of his eight three-point attempts, with Wainright.
 Although he had not played in the game up until that point, Wainwright made a significant impact, hitting four of his five three-point attempts, helping the Suns secure a 130–126 victory.

+On October 19, 2023, Wainwright was waived shortly before the 2023–24 season.

+Portland Trail Blazers (2023–2024)

+On October 21, 2023, Wainwright was claimed off waivers by the Portland Trail Blazers.
+Wainright made his debut with the Trail Blazers on November 14 in a loss to the Utah Jazz during the 2023 NBA In-Season Tournament.
+On January 6, 2024, after playing seven games with the team, he was waived by Portland.

+Return to Phoenix (2024)

+On March 4, 2024, Wainwright returned to the Phoenix Suns on a two-way contract.
+In his third season with the Suns, he only played four total games with the team due to him being a late return for the franchise.